 Bicycling Magazine does a nice job of summarizing what to wear on the bike at different temperatures.

 And Runner’s World has a page on what to wear while running.

 Triathlons in the fall are actually pretty nice, and a fun change from summer races.
-So try not to worry too much, you’ve done the training and will do great.
-And you’ve trained and raced in the fall and cool weather before, so it won’t be anything completely new.
+So try not to worry too much, remind yourself that you’ve done the training you need to get to the finish line.
+And you’ve trained in the fall and cool weather before, so it won’t be anything completely new.